-On this date last year, John Beddows—a long-time member and secretary-treasurer of the Canadian Stamp Dealers’ Association (CSDA)—died in North Bay, Ont., at the age of 78.
+On today’s date in 2017, John Beddows, a long-time member and secretary-treasurer of the Canadian Stamp Dealers’ Association (CSDA), died in North Bay, Ont., at the age of 78.

-Beddows, who was in the stamp business for 55 years, died suddenly following a short illness on July 21, 2017, while surrounded by family at St. Michael’s Hospital.
+In the stamp business for 55 years, Beddows died suddenly following a short illness on July 21 of that year while surrounded by family at St. Michael’s Hospital.
 He was slated to attend that weekend’s Postal History Society of Canada (PHSC) Symposium as a bourse dealer.
 He was also a life member and former director of The Royal Philatelic Society of Canada (RPSC).

 “We all look back, and maybe we should look forward,” wrote Beddows in his dealer profile prior to the July 2017 show.
 “I am excited about my next estate, next auction, next stamp or cover.
 Life is great.”

 “He delighted in the success and happiness of others, and was always willing to help or enable them to achieve their dreams.
 He was passionate in all his endeavours, but especially when he was helping others succeed,” reads Beddows’ obituary on Hillside’s website.